 How was the air inside the balloon different from both the water and the block?
 Was it easy to change the size and shape of the air?
+It did not have a definite shape; it was easy to change its shape.

 Think about the activity you just did.
 Complete a chart of characteristics of five different objects.
+Students should complete the chart.